A Collection of Articles Related To Distractions At Work

 For the issues mentioned above, there are few things you can do.
 For example, with many people asking for something while you’re working, set priorities.
 If someone needs something that isn’t urgent, you can jot it down and tell them you’ll get to it as soon as possible.

-You can check emails every half hour, or if you use Microsoft Outlook, and receive notification then only open emails that are urgent.
+You can check emails every half hour, or if you use Microsoft Outlook, and receive notifications then only open emails that are urgent.

 As for discussions taking place in the office, unless they are related to you or your job, then avoid them and keep doing what you’re doing so you don’t get distracted.